 As wind in dry grass

-There is not even drama in the death of the Western civilization, no last hurrah as in Spengler’s scenario where a resurgence of Tradition led by modern “Caesars” overcomes Money, or as in ancient days, where a vigorous barbarian tribe overwhelms the dominant civilization that has become senile.
-For our own civilization the Question is posed by Eliot as to its ending:
+There is not even drama in the death of Western civilization, no last hurrah as in Spengler’s scenario where a resurgence of Tradition led by modern “Caesars” overcomes Money, or as in ancient days, where a vigorous barbarian tribe overwhelms the dominant civilization that has become senile.
+For our own civilization the question is posed by Eliot as to its ending:

 This is the way the world ends

 Oswald Spengler, The Decline of The West, trans.
 Charles Francis Atkinson (London: George Allen & Unwin, 1971), Vol. 2, p.
 506.

 K. Marx and F. Engels, The Communist Manifesto (Moscow: Progress Publishers, 1975), p.
 57. K. R. Bolton, “Reading Marx Right: A Reactionary Interpretation of the Communist Manifesto,” http://www.counter-currents.com/2017/03/reading-marx-right/.

 P. Ackroyd, T. S. Eliot (London: Hamish Hamilton, 1984), pp. 24–25.

 F. Stern, The Politics of Cultural Despair: A Study in the Rise of the Germanic Ideology (New York: Anchor Books, 1965).

 A. Hamilton, The Appeal of Fascism: A Study of Intellectuals & Fascism (New York: The Macmillan Co., 1971).

 T. Sharpe, T. S. Eliot: A Literary Life (New York: St. Martin’s Press, 1991), p.
 46.